ariebovenberg/slotscheck/README.rst

 ``slotscheck`` helps you validate your slots are working properly.
 You can even use it to enforce the use of slots across (parts of) your codebase.

-See my `blog post <https://dev.arie.bovenberg.net/blog/finding-broken-slots-in-popular-python-libraries/>`_ for the origin story behind ``slotscheck``.
+See `my talk at EuroPython <https://www.youtube.com/watch?v=87DoVbgtuRA>`_ for the details of how slots work and what can go wrong with them.

 Quickstart
 ----------